pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 clouds.

 2. Terraform is idempotent.
 This means that running the same commands multiple times does not change the end result.
-If you were using the `awscli` and ran a cluster creation bash script multiple times, it would throw errors after the first one, saying the cluster has already been created.
-Terraform, on the other hand, can look at what it has created and if you tell it to make the cluster again, it will stop and tell you the cluster is already there so it doesn't need to do anything.
+If you use the `awscli` and run a cluster creation bash script multiple times, it would throw errors after the first one, saying the cluster has already been created.
+Terraform, on the other hand, can look at what it has created.
+If you tell it to make the cluster again, it will stop and tell you the cluster is already there; it doesn't need to do anything!

 Since Terraform tracks what it has created, there are some other good
 features: